I consider Indian Creek a huge project, and was hoping that someone would make a SP page before me, so I kept waiting until I lost my patience.

 What a name!
 "Meat Walls", so there is a: First Meat Wall, Second Meat Wall, Tenderloins, Original Meat and Sacred Cow Wall, all located next to each other.
 I climbed only at the 2nd Meat Wall, which is per report the best.

 First Meat Wall is a seldom visited cliff, and is an extension of the left side of The Disappointment Cliffs.
 It is almost always in the shade.
 The book describes 10 climbs, ranging from 5.10 to 5.12.
-Second Meat Wall called the filet mignon of the Meat Wall group.
-The cliff is shaped like a semi-circle, so it is possible to follow the shade or sun, depending on the season.

 This cliff is not as popular, and typically uncrowded.
 The rough 4WD road leads to its base (right across from Superbowl campground).
 There is a huge potential for new route developments, and many new routes are put up (not mentioned in the Indian Creek guidebook).